1986 Wyoming state elections

 A general election was held in the U.S. state of Wyoming on Tuesday, November 4, 1986.
 All of the state's executive officers—the Governor, Secretary of State, Auditor, Treasurer, and Superintendent of Public Instruction—were up for election.
 Democrats performed well in the year's elections; Democratic nominee Mike Sullivan won the gubernatorial election by a decisive margin, Superintendent Lynn Simons won a sizable majority in her bid for a third term, and Kathy Karpan won the open Secretary of State's race.
-Republicans prevailed in elections for State Auditor and Treasurer.
+Republicans prevailed in elections for State Auditor and Treasurer, as well as in the US House seat.

+US House

 Governor

 Incumbent Democratic Governor Edgar Herschler declined to run for re-election to a fourth term, and attorney Mike Sullivan won the Democratic primary to succeed him.
 He faced former State Representative Pete Simpson in the general election, whom he defeated by a decisive margin.

 Secretary of State

 Incumbent Republican Secretary of State Thyra Thomson declined to run for re-election to a seventh term.
 Her son, K. C. Thomson, a Sheridan banker, ran in the Republican primary to succeed her, as did State Senate President Jerry Geis.
 The contest between the two was extremely close, with unofficial results showing Thomson with a 61-vote lead over Geis.
 The recount confirmed Thomson's narrow victory over Geis, and he advanced to the general election, where he faced Kathy Karpan, the former Director of the Wyoming Department of Health and Social Services in Governor Edgar Herschler's cabinet.
 Karpan ended up narrowly defeating Thomson, the first Democratic victory in a Secretary of State's race since 1958.